|Title:||Head Coach, Fifth Year|

 Nate Teymer knows what it takes to build a basketball program from the ground up.
-Now in his fourth season at the helm of the women's basketball program, that’s exactly what he’s done.
+Now in his fifth season at the helm of the women's basketball program, that’s exactly what he’s done.

 Teymer (pronounced TEE-mer) inherited a squad that combined for five wins the previous two seasons and guided GRU Augusta to a 4-0 start in his first year en route to an 8-18 overall record.
 A season later, in 2011-12, the Jags improved to 12-15 and enjoyed a six-game winning streak, the longest since the 2007-08 season.

 During the 2012-13 season in his third year at the helm, Teymer transformed a program that won just one game three years ago into a No. 1 seed for the PBC Tournament and an eighth-ranked team in the NCAA Southeast Region Poll.
 Teymer guided GRU to a 21-5 overall record and a 14-5 mark in the Peach Belt Conference play to earn the PBC Coach of the Year honor.
 The 14 conference victories marked two more wins than the previous four seasons combined (12).
 The Jags’ 8-0 start was the best start in program history and 13-2 and 14-2 were reached for the first time.

 Under Teymer's watch, GRU enjoyed its first 20-win season since 2007-08 and earned the PBC East Division's No. 1 seed for the first time since the 2003 tourney.
 The Jaguars clinched the league's East Division title and cracked the national rankings for three weeks, marking the program's first appearance in the national poll since the 2003-04 season.

 Teymer was introduced as the eighth head coach in the program’s 37-year history on April 1, 2010 at a press conference in The Towers inside Washington Hall on the main campus of Georgia Regents University.